 Near every song in near every Command and Conquer game is either made of pure concentrated awesome of the combat, searching or construction variety.

-You can even listen to a lot of this Crowning Music here using the jukebox.
+You can even listen to a lot of this Awesome Music here using the jukebox.

 What C&C theme could possibly top Hell March?
 Why, only the first music you hear when you play the original Command & Conquer, the music that defined the game and set the standard subsequent entries in the series strove to match.
 Ladies and gentlemen, three words: "Act on Instinct".

 Valves.
 The first track you hear in the game (assuming you weren't playing as Nod scum), which like Act on Instinct before it set the tone for the next entry in the Tiberium sage - dark, futuristic, and apocalyptic.